DavidEsdrs/image-processing/README.md

 ## Considerations ⚠️

-As the project progresses, it will get closer to being a tool (like a small version of ffmpeg, just for images) and more effects.
+As the project progresses, it will get closer to being a tool and more effects will be added.

 ## Examples ⭐